 (Tested with a Lotoo PAW Gold Touch DAP, Ares II stock cable, and a mix of FLAC tracks (EDM, acoustic, and metal genres) with 16BIT/44.1k sample rates.

 Gosh, this is a creamy smooth, and slightly mid-centric tuning.
 You do not seem to get a huge amount of lower-treble presence rather you get more bass to lower midrange warmth and a lusciously euphonic vocal delivery.
 The Salsa is definitely to an even-harmonic blissed-out performer and possibly one of the most forgiving signatures I have heard to date.

 I actually started off with some Samantha James trance-like vocal tracks and I probably wish I hadn’t because in her own right it’s already quite relaxing.
 The Salsa almost turns relaxed into a horizontal dreamworld.
 Sibilant?
 Not so much.
 Percussion bite, not that I am aware of just yet.
 Forgiving?
 Almost certainly.

 I suspect any FR out of the Salsa might show some enhanced amplitude around the 1-3k and a definite vocal presence elevation.
 Less so for upper mids which seem to lack a little emphasis and sound a bit muted.
 There is some upper treble elevation so it is not a dark signature but it is still a fairly relaxed top-end overall.

 I get a feeling a neutral source and some cable rolling might do some interesting things with the Samba’s general sound signature.

-As for our sound impressions, this is a warmish tone, a euphonic vocal tuning, and a signature overall that comes across as rather more forgiving than exacting or analytical.
+As for our sound impressions, the Salsa has a warmish tone, a euphonic vocal tuning, and a signature overall that comes across as rather more forgiving than exacting or analytical.
 I can easily see someone with these stuck in their ears for hours without an iota of fatigue.